 Powering Your Pump and Filter System

 There are several options for pumps that you’ll want to keep in mind.
 Pumps come in single speed, two speed, and variable speed styles.
-Variable speed gives you the most control and the most energy-saving potential.
-It also allows you to pump water through more quickly if you want to change temperatures quickly or pump slower if you’d like to swim without all the added noise.
+Variable speed pumps give you the most control and maximize energy-saving potential.
+It also allows you to pump water faster or slower, depending on your preferences.

-The amount of time you run your pump depends on your pool size, the number of swimmers you have each day, and your climate.
+The amount of time you run your pump depends on your pool size, the use the pool gets, and your climate.
 Since pool use can change on a day-to-day basis, the amount of time you run your filter will also change.
 This variability is where automation comes in handy.
-You can set your pump for your typical needs, but if you’re having a party, you can change it with ease.
+You can set your pump for your specific needs, and if you’re having a party, you can change it with ease.
 Check out my guide on the best pool timers for some recommendations.

 Similarly, your filtration system will need to run anytime the pool cover is off to ensure the pool stays clean and tidy.
-You can automate that system by setting up a regular filter time each day or just turn in on from your smartphone while you change into your suit after your cover comes off, which you can also set up to happen automatically.
+You can automate that system by setting up a regular filter time each day or just turning it on from your smartphone.

-Once again, these features are much easier to have a professional install while installing the whole system.
-Still, if you’ve got an existing pool, there are devices you can add to your system fairly easy to add in automation.
-You will need at least an underlying pool and electrical knowledge to accomplish that, though.
+Once again, these features are much easier to have a professional install.
+If you’ve got an existing pool, there are devices you can easily add to your system to add in automation.
+You will need some underlying knowledge on how pools and electrical systems work.

 Adjusting Pool Chemical Levels

 Proper pool chemical levels are vital.
 Without automation, it’s easy to add too much of one chemical and throw off your pool’s pH.
-Luckily, pool chemical automation systems are simple to find and install on your own.
-These systems aren’t too expensive, which is great for your budget but saves you lots of time and money.
+Luckily, pool chemical automation systems are simple to find and install DIY.
+These systems aren’t too expensive and will save you lots of time and money in the long run.